Attention on flow control: transformer-based reinforcement learning for lift regulation in highly disturbed flows: Methodology

 where $a_{\text{expert}}$ is the expert action, i.e., the target, collected from the sampled expert trajectories $\mathcal{D}$, and $\hat{a}$ is the output from the transformer policy network.

-We summarize the overall transformer-based RL framework in Figure~\ref{fig:workflow}.
+We summarize the overall transformer-based RL framework in Fig. \ref{fig:workflow}.

 From the initial policy network, which may be random or initialized by pretraining, we move on to the RL training.
 A parallel environment is employed to enhance the data efficiency.
-As described above, the action $a_t$ in this paper is defined as the angular acceleration $\ddot{\alpha}$ about a fixed pivot point and the observation $o_t$ is defined as a vector consisting of $10$ pressure sensor measurements over the surface of the flat plate with the locations indicated by the red dot in figure \ref{fig:workflow}, the lift coefficient, and the pitching angle:
+As described above, the action $a_t$ in this paper is defined as the angular acceleration $\ddot{\alpha}$ about a fixed pivot point and the observation $o_t$ is defined as a vector consisting of $10$ pressure sensor measurements over the surface of the flat plate with the locations indicated by the red dot in Fig. \ref{fig:workflow}, the lift coefficient, and the pitching angle:

-From previous work \citep{mousavi2025}, it has been shown that surface pressure can be informed effectively by the change of flow field, and thus we incorporate surface pressure into the observation function.
+From previous work \cite{mousavi2025}, it has been shown that surface pressure can be informed effectively by the change of flow field, and thus we incorporate surface pressure into the observation function.
 An observation window with a size of $N=20$ is employed throughout this study.
+A comparison between the RL agents trained with observation window sizes $N=20$ and $N=40$, as shown in appendix \ref{appendix}, suggests that $N=20$ is an efficient and sufficient choice in the present study.
 Since we aim to find an optimal policy that enables the agent to track a reference lift profile, we design the reward function as follows:

 The first term serves as a baseline reward at each time step, ensuring that the maximum reward under an ideal control strategy is $1$, facilitating stable learning.
 The second term in \eqref{eq:reward} penalizes the deviation of the lift coefficient $C_L$ from the reference lift $C_{L_{\text{ref}}}$, with the denominator $C_{L_{\text{scale}}}$ included to scale this term to an appropriate weight in the overall reward; a quadratic form is chosen to amplify large deviation compared to a linear penalty, and this choice is confirmed from empirical observations that it significantly improves the learning performance, likely due to a smoother gradient behavior during the policy optimization.
 The third term penalizes temporal changes of the control input, encouraging a smoother control process and avoiding an unrealistically aggressive actuation; the scale factor $\ddot{\alpha}_{\text{scale}}$ modifies its relative importance in the total reward.
 The final term imposes a large penalty on episodes that truncate prematurely due to exceeding the feasible range of pitching angle, i.e. $|\alpha|>\pi/4$.
 The reference lift in this study is set to zero, $C_{L_{\text{ref}}}=0$, and based on experience, we set $C_{L_{\text{scale}}}=0.3$ and $\ddot{\alpha}_{\text{scale}}=10$ throughout the study.